HectorRicardo/simple-music-app/README.md

      This pauses the same song "A" you started in step 1.
   3. You skip to the next song through the Google Assistant (controller 3).
      This skips to song "B" (which follows song "A").
-  4. You plug in your headphones to your device and press the "Pause" button on them.
+  4. You plug in your headphones (controller 4) to your device and press the "Pause" button on them.
 This pauses song "B".
-     - (It doesn't matter whether the exernal media device, in this case, the headphones, was previously plugged in or not.
-The player responds to the command as expected).
+     - It doesn't matter whether the exernal media device, in this case, the headphones, was previously plugged in or not.
+The player responds to the command as expected.

 Your player should react the same (consistently) to a given command, no matter who sent it.
 In other words, your player should not need to know who is the sender of a given command to know how to react to it.
-For example, the example user journey above should be equivalent as if all its commands had been issued only from your app's UI.
+For example, the user journey above should be equivalent as if all its commands had been issued only from your app's UI.

 Ok, so we abstracted our player into a media session.
 Are we done?
 Not yet, this was the first step.
 Read on.